Rahulhanje/feedbackHub/README.md

 - Managing user subscriptions
 - **Project Creation**: Users can create a project and receive an embeddable code to integrate into their websites.
 - **Feedback Collection**: Website visitors can easily submit feedback along with ratings.
-- **Feedback Management**: All feedback submitted through the embedded widget is viewable in the project's dashboard, with ratings displayed for easy review.
+- **Feedback Management**: All feedback submitted through the embedded widget is viewable in the project's dashboard, with ratings displayed for easy review.Users can sort feedback by rating (from lower to higher) and search for specific feedback entries to streamline the review process.
 - **UI Components**: Includes essential form components such as buttons, inputs, labels, popovers, and text areas.
 - **Tailwind CSS Styling**: Provides a responsive and modern design using Tailwind CSS.
 - **Supabase Integration**: Uses Supabase RPC for feedback submission and database management.